Born: In around 1508

-Jane endured a labour of two days and three nights before bearing a son at Hampton Court on 12 October, to great rejoicing.
+Jane endured a labour of two days and three nights before bearing a son, Edward, at Hampton Court on 12 October, to great rejoicing.
 She was well enough to appear at the christening on 15 October, lying in an antechamber, wrapped in furs.

 However, she soon sickened, with her attendants blamed for suffering “her to take great cold and to eat things that her fantasy in sickness called for”.
 In reality, she was probably suffering from puerperal, or childbed, fever.
 She died on 24 October.

 Jane Seymour, as the only one of Henry VIII’s wives to die as queen, received a royal funeral at Windsor.
 She was later joined there by the king, who requested burial beside the mother of his only surviving son.
 Her child succeeded as Edward VI, but died at the age of 15.